 - Many divorcing couples ultimately settle all of their matters after mediation, and do so in a peaceful way; and

 - Mediation costs less than resolving your divorce in court.

 There are some spouses who simply cannot be in the same room together depending on their individual circumstances that led to divorce.
 In such cases, mediation can still be completed, but the spouses will not be speaking directly with one another.
 Instead, each spouse will speak with the mediator individually.
 This way the mediator has a good idea of both spouses’ viewpoints and where the disagreements exist.
 Then, the mediator can share this communication with the other spouse.
 This provides a way for the spouses to indirectly communicate, and this may allow for the spouses to finally resolve their differences even without having to verbally speak with each other face to face.

-As part of the mediation process, the mediator will help spouses come to an agreement on at least some things.
+As part of the process, Mediation and Tulsa Divorce will help spouses come to an agreement on at least some things.
 It is always good to start with what the spouses can agree upon.
 By working through what the spouses can agree upon, the mediator is able to focus on those really big issues.
 These usually include: child custody matters, child support and/or spousal support matters, and property distribution, among others.
-Because mediation has proven to be successful for many Oklahoma spouses seeking divorce, it is something you should seriously consider if you wish to resolve your divorce in the most reasonable and economical way possible.
-While your Oklahoma Divorce Attorney cannot be the mediator, he or she will provide you with guidance and ensure that you know exactly what to expect from the process.
+Because mediation has proven to be successful, it is something you should seriously consider.
+This is especially true if you wish to resolve your divorce in the most reasonable and economical way possible.
+While your Divorce Attorney cannot be the mediator, he or she will provide you with guidance and ensure that you know exactly what to expect from the process.

 - Dividing Debts in Tulsa Divorce

 - Paternity Testing Discussed by Tulsa Family Lawyers

 - Tulsa Lawyers Discuss Genetic Testing in Paternity

 - Tulsa lawyers Discuss Guardianship by Power of Attorney